gregjohnsonbiometrics/biometrics.utilities/README.md

 The Voronoi tesselation is computed using Fortune's algorithm[^18] from code derived from Pierre Vigier Copyright (C) 2018, and is provided under GNU Lesser General Public License (see <http://www.gnu.org/licenses/>).

-`APA` a vector of APA values (in square units of measure used for the coordinates) for each tree in their original order.
+`APA` returns a vector of APA values (in square units of measure used for the coordinates) for each tree in their original order.

 ## R Packages